multiscale/muscle3/docs/source/tutorial.rst

                      Settings)

 As usual, we begin by importing some required libraries.
 OrderedDict and logging come from the Python standard library, and NumPy and MatplotLib provide matrix math and plotting functionality.
-From libmuscle, we import :class:`.Instance`, which will represent a model instance in the larger simulation, and :class:`.Message`, which represents a MUSCLE message as passed between instances.
-The :func:`.run_simulation` function allows us to run a complete simulation from a single Python file, as opposed to having to start the different instances and the manager separately.
+From libmuscle, we import :class:`libmuscle.Instance`, which will represent a model instance in the larger simulation, and :class:`libmuscle.Message`, which represents a MUSCLE message as passed between instances.
+The :func:`libmuscle.run_simulation` function allows us to run a complete simulation from a single Python file, as opposed to having to start the different instances and the manager separately.

 In order to describe our model, we use a number of definitions from `ymmsl-python`.
 More about those below.